rhizoome/git-darcs/README.md

-git-darcs - incremental import of git into darcs
+git-darcs - Incremental import of git into darcs
 ================================================

 Just call `git-darcs`, it will import the history from the first commit.